Class IterableSubject

 • contains

-Checks (with a side-effect failure) that the subject contains the supplied item.
+Checks that the actual iterable contains the supplied item.

 • doesNotContain

-Checks (with a side-effect failure) that the subject does not contain the supplied item.
+Checks that the actual iterable does not contain the supplied item.

 • containsNoDuplicates